 With such a broad spectrum for definition, ‘digital transformation’ has become a term used almost to the point of meaninglessness – applied by brands and vendors alike to describe any change or improvement involving digital technology.

-However, considered more holistically – especially across marketing and advertising – digital transformation should be considered as the planned evolution of data strategy and organisation.
+Digital transformation should be considered as the planned evolution of data strategy and organisation.
 Essentially, a digital transformation is a review of how brands organise their structures and staff to take advantage of hyperfast, sophisticated technology that can do more, better.

 For this reason, a truly effective digital transformation involves more than the adoption of a new digital tool or two.
 It should be a fusion of sophisticated technology, that firstly; collects and orchestrates data, secondly; uses that data intelligently to inform the organisation who collects it, and thirdly; combines technology and data insight to deliver superior, data-driven customer brand experiences.